One of the most compelling characteristics of Bradford on Avon is its unique location on the edge of the Cotswolds facing the River Avon.

 Off street car parks in Bradford on Avon include:

-Barton Farm - Maximum stay 10 hours
+Barton Farm - maximum stay 10 hours

-Bridge Street - Maximum stay 2 hours
+Bridge Street - maximum stay two hours

-Budbury Place - Maximum stay 24 hours
+Budbury Place - maximum stay 24 hours

-Newtown - Maximum stay 2 hours
+Newtown - maximum stay two hours

-St Margaret's - Maximum stay 3 hours
+St Margaret's - maximum stay three hours

-Station Zone B - Maximum stay all day
+Station Zone B - maximum stay all day

-Over 24 hour car parking can be found at the Canal and River Trust Car Park at the end of Baileys Barn.
+Over 24-hour car parking can be found at the Canal and River Trust Car Park at the end of Baileys Barn.

-Public Transport to/from Bradford on Avon
+Public Transport to and from Bradford on Avon

 Tourist Information Centre details